 People work for multiple companies throughout their lives, so when they work somewhere that has a great workplace culture, they value that and don’t want to give that up.
 And if they’re looking to leave a job they don’t like, they’ll be drawn to an organization they heard is a great place to work.
 And companies with happy employees outperform the competition by 20%, according to Growth Everywhere.Patty McCord, the iconic former chief talent officer at Netflix, famously discussed culture in her TED talk.
 Curious about what happens when you build a company people enjoy working for and trust over mandated policies, she did just that.
 She understood the growth that can and does occur when you trust more and control less.

 The best leaders focus on building a strong team with sustainable workplace culture.
 This is why you want to keep your company culture in mind when hiring and onboarding.
 This strategy makes it much easier to adapt to the changes that will inevitably affect your company.

 It makes complete sense to have employees who are good judges of your culture interview job applicants.
 They will be able to get a sense of whether the applicant would be a good cultural fit.
 Hiring capable people who fit your company culture eliminates the need to worry about how they’ll fit into your company’s structure.

-It also makes transitioning new employees into the workplace easier on them.
+It also makes transitioning new employees into the workplace easier for them.
 When an employee feels the company culture is warm and accepting, it reduces the unnerving feeling when you start a new role.
 New employees also feel better supported and are more likely to ask questions they are unsure about.